What if you could feel better in one week ?

 • We can still work together.
 Spiritual matters are often an important part of how we view and cope with challenges in our lives, but not every counselor will ask about or invite that type of discussion.
 I am open to talking about spiritual matters regardless of your faith background.
 Similarly, if you do not want to talk about your spiritual beliefs, we can focus on other topics.

-If you wish to do advanced research, contact your insurance company and ask the following questions:
+Contact your insurance company and ask the following questions:

 • Do I have any out of network benefits for in-office mental health services?